Pompeia, São Paulo: History

 The region of Pompeia was originally inhabited by Kaingang natives, called Coroados ("Crowned") by the Portuguese colonizers.
 The first settlers arrived in 1852, when the Imperial Government granted João Antonio de Moraes, Francisco de Paula Morais and Francisco Rodrigues de Campos occupancy over the lands in the surroundings of Rio do Peixe and Aguapeí River (São Paulo).

 In 1919, Júlio da Costa Barros purchased a share of Guataporanga farm for agricultural purposes.
 In the following three years, the first Coffea plantations started to grow.
 Later on, abiding by a condition from Guataporanga Farm's landowner, Barros founded Vila de Novo Cravinhos, name given after Cravinhos, where the first customers of theirs came from.
 The clear-cutting nearby started along with the construction of former Noroeste do Brasil Railroad in order to link the cities of Bauru (São Paulo) and Corumbá (Mato Grosso do Sul).

 Jacutinga Farm was the first to arise in the environs.
-Its landowner Rodolfo Lara Campos acquired it in order to grown Coffea large-scale profit crops and started the deforestation of the region where later the city of Pompeia would be established.
+Its landowner Rodolfo Lara Campos acquired it in order to grow Coffea large-scale profit crops and started the deforestation of the region where later the city of Pompeia would be established.
 In 1928, Rodolfo and Luiz Miranda planned the foundation of a city and commanded the cutting of a 250 hectare area, which was named Patrimônio de Otomânia ("Otomânia's Patrimony) and after being divided into lots the first of those began to be sold.
 A few years later, Patrimônio was officially renamed Pompeia after senator Rodolfo Miranda's wife, Aretuza Pompeia.

+The municipality was created by state law in 1938.

 As several cities of the state of São Paulo, Pompeia was majorly populated by Portuguese, Italian and Japanese immigrants.
 The latter's culture even nowadays is still remarkable in traditional festivities and the architectural design of the city, e.g. many bus stops have roofs with eaves curved.

+Demographics

 Education

 Pompeia has become a reference in Education within the state of São Paulo and also in nationwide indicators.
 It was listed as one of the 500 cities that offer more educational opportunitites in Brazil.
 Since 2013, Shunji Nishimura Foundation of Technology has collaborated with Faculdade de Tecnologia offering graduation courses of Mechanization of Precision Agriculture and Big Data in Agribusiness, which has contributed to transform the city into a new hub for higher education.